AlanChuang1/EmotionDetectorCNN/README.md

 Moreover, emojis are an integral part of modern-day communication and are a great way to express emotions in a short, visual manner.
 Thus, the aim of our project is to be able to predict the emoji that best fits a given facial expression.
 Although there is a plethora of available emojis, we wanted to to keep our project relatively achievable within the time-frame and thus decided to focus on a few that we thought were essential in expressing the most basic human expressions/emotions.
 These are ------.
 Our goal is to be able to create a model that can simply output an emoji that matches the emotion present in a particular image of a human facial expression.

 [Our Dataset](https://www.kaggle.com/datasets/msambare/fer2013)

+This dataset contains images of faces that are 48x48 pixel grayscale and centered, thus occupying almost the same amount of space for each image, making recognition easier.
+Here are some examples of images contained in the dataset:

 ![image](https://user-images.githubusercontent.com/82127623/205781977-7bb5af90-6261-40ae-8ced-cc6c81751df2.png)